LSMBO/Brownotate/README.md

 - **`-eu, --evidence-url`**: URL to download protein evidence (Uniprot, Ensembl/NCBI).
 - **`--remove-included-sequences`**: Consider two proteins redundant if one is strictly included in the other.
 - **`--skip-remove-redundancy`**: Skip the step of removing redundant protein sequences.
+- **`-ml, --min-length`**: Augustus predicted sequences with a length below this threshold are removed from the annotation.

 ### BUSCO Options